-How To Manage Import Duties As An FBA Seller
+How To Manage Import Duties As An E-Commerce Seller

 It’s a tale as old as time: every country has a vested interest in guarding its own economy against international competitors, and import duties and tariffs are theoretically one of the easiest ways for a country to protect its own interests.

 However, with the expansion of e-commerce, international trade regulation has become even more complicated and slippery.
 The morass of regulations can be enormously restrictive to small and medium-sized businesses burdened with the labor, time, and cost-intensive task of staying up to date with current trade and taxation policies in every country they do business in.

 This is one reason why it is in the vast majority of businesses’ best interest to work with an IOR (Importer Of Record) to manage the shipment and Customs Compliance of their products.
 In the face of international trade regulations’ density, complexity, and caprices, IORs have the ability to: